 “I grew up here with my family and attended local schools, and these days depending on my tennis commitments I like to come home and unwind over a game of golf at the Brookwater Golf & Country Club.”

-At 23, Ash Barty scored the world number one ranking having won eight singles titles and ten doubles titles on the WTA Tour.
-She was recently awarded The Don at the Sport Australia Hall of Fame, the coveted Sportswoman of the Year Award and named the Young Australian of the Year.
+Ash Barty’s career to date has seen her score the world number one ranking having won eight singles titles and ten doubles titles on the WTA Tour, be awarded The Don at the Sport Australia Hall of Fame, the coveted Sportswoman of the Year Award and named the Young Australian of the Year.

 A proud Indigenous woman, she said she was “very excited” about Greater Springfield being home to the Hymba Yumba School.